-- Bachelors are single. - $(\forall x)(Bx \supset Sx)$ - not a logical truth - There is a logical relation among the terms 'bachelor' and 'single'. - The logic we have been studying does not show those relations. - ▶ On some interpretations, this sentence will be true. - ▶ On some interpretations, this sentence will be false. - ► The language itself does not determine its interpretation. - We can not impose a categorical interpretation on the object language. - "It is a general problem about the extralogical vocabulary of the language and about all the semantic properties and relations of the language" (548).
+- "It is a general problem about the extralogical vocabulary of the language and about all the semantic properties and relations of the language" (Katz, 548). - Consider: 'Bachelors are single'. - ► $(\forall x)(Bx \supset Sx)$ - not a logical truth - There is a logical relation among the terms 'bachelor' and 'single'. - The logic we have been studying does not show those relations. - ▶ On some interpretations, this sentence will be true. - On some interpretations, this sentence will be false. - Indeed, the propositions, being simple, do not seem to have structural or logical relations at all. - That, at least, is the view which many philosophers in the twentieth century have held.